 Intro Link to heading

-The Spring Authorization Server is a JVM and Spring based implementation of the OAuth 2.1 and OpenID Connect 1.0 specifications.
+The Spring Authorization Server is an implementation of the OAuth 2.1 and OpenID Connect 1.0 specifications based on the JVM and the Spring Framework based.

 Using this framework we will build an OAuth2 Authorization Server and OpenID Connect Identity Provider (IdP).
 Starting out with the minimal setup we will extend it with Security Best Current Practice and production ready features.

-- Requiring Proof Key for Code Exchange (PKCE)
+- Enabling Proof Key for Code Exchange (PKCE)

 - Storing user credentials in a database